nop0x07bc/bapl-class-language/report/README.md

 manipulation to be explicitly done at `elseif` branch of the instruction.

 ### Additional extension and comments
-_XPL_ has `null` (abscense of value), hashmaps, switch-case statements and strings.
+_XPL_ has `null` (absence of value), hashmaps, switch-case statements and strings.
 The implementation was quite straight forward.
 Please refer to example code and the compiler / machine implementation for details.
 Some details where given in the syntax section.